-The Executive of Finance shall draw up an annual plan for capital expenditures and disposals, detailing for the next financial year on-going projects and any proposed new projects (along with any continuing capital expenditure from all these projects into the following two years).
+The Chief Financial Operations Officer shall draw up an annual plan for capital expenditures and disposals, detailing for the next financial year on-going projects and any proposed new projects (along with any continuing capital expenditure from all these projects into the following two years).

-The proposed projects will have been selected from submissions made by College Budget

-Managers and prioritised according to the College's strategic plans and intentions.
+The proposed projects will have been selected from submissions made by College Budget Managers and prioritised according to the College's strategic plans and intentions.